 Senior Cats Have Special Hydration Needs

-It's especially important to keep senior cats hydrated.
+It’s especially important to keep senior cats hydrated.
 They often have compromised kidney and thyroid functions, and keeping them hydrated can save you a trip to the vet.
 Like many geezer cats, my 18-year-old, Rocky, will nap all day, looking like a melted pool of butter, not stirring to eat or drink.
-I make a point, every hour or two, to take the water
+I make a point, every hour or two, to take the water dish to him, and encourage him to drink, which he usually does with gusto.

 Eliminate Unhealthy Water Sources